OlgaCarvalho/beautiful-jekyll/_posts/2022-11-14-how-to-build-a-simple-slack-bot.md

 ## What we need

 * Slack account
-* Ngrok reverse proxy that will front our local web service
+* Ngrok reverse proxy that will front our local web service (not secure, only use for local development and testing purposes!)
 * Python to develop our app
 *  `slack_bolt` Python package to interact with Slack's API